Utee9/Utee9/README.md

 - 👋 Hi, I’m Utee :)
-- 👀 I’m interested in Data Science
+- 👀 I’m into Data Science
-- 🌱 I’m currently learning Data Science with Python on DataCamp and Coursera.
+- 🌱 I’m currently learning Data Science with Python, SQL, Tableau and PowerBI on DataCamp, Coursera, Pluralsight and Udacity and also Machine Learning.
-- 💞️ I’m looking to collaborate on Data Cleaning, Visualization and Exploratory Data Analysis.
+- 💞️ I’m looking to collaborate on Data Cleaning, Visualization, Exploratory Data Analysis and Predictions.
-- 📫 You can reach me on LinkedIn @ linkedin.com/in/utomi-ogbe-907486191/
+- 📫 You can reach me on LinkedIn @ linkedin.com/in/utomi-ogbe-/

 <!---
 Utee9/Utee9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.